2648 Journey to the Heart of the Empire

 Another group of independent persons cares more about the empire than their own social status.
 They serve the empire even though they cannot participate in the grand social intercourse.
 They are called preservers.
 While the others are occupied with choosing the new empress, they continue the strategy of their last empress.

 One of these preservers meets the Podagraria.
 Interia is delighted at the arrival of humanity.
-A new race starting to explore their interstellar neighborhood.
-A somewhat civilized race, cautiously expanding with its own technology.
+A new species starting to explore their interstellar neighborhood.
+A somewhat civilized species, cautiously expanding with its own technology.
 Quite contrary to neo-barbarians who cause many problems using stolen technology while still having barbarous customs.
-Experience shows that a race like humanity is a candidate for the future leadership of a regional sector.
+Experience shows that a species like humanity is a candidate for the future leadership of a regional sector.

 The preservers reactivate the empire's military forces and attack Miro, the Kelrec home planet.
 The siege is abandoned.
 It is the last major naval action of the empire.

 Humanity escapes barely with a black eye.